aninkousar/Local-Coding-Agent-Shamsu/local-code-agent/README.md

 - The semantic index chunks Python by real AST structure and other languages by a regex heuristic (not a real parser) - good at "find code related to X," but not immune to misfiring on unusual code formatting in non-Python files.
-- Tool-calling reliability on a 4B model is good but not perfect; if the agent seems to loop or stall, it may not have emitted a valid tool call - try rephrasing your request more concretely.
+- Tool-calling reliability at this size is good but not perfect; if the agent seems to loop or stall, it may not have emitted a valid tool call - try rephrasing your request more concretely.
 - Scanned/image-only PDFs aren't read as text - export the page as an image and use `read_image` instead, since the model can see images directly.